Ricardo Güiraldes: Life

 In 1919, with his wife, Güiraldes again traveled to Europe.
 In Paris he established contact with many French writers and frequented literary salons and bookstores; there, too, he began Don Segundo Sombra.
-He has been described as particularly influenced by his friend Valéry Larbaud, but Güiraldes's English-language translator Harriet de Onís believes that influence to have been overstated.
+He has been described as particularly influenced by his friend Valery Larbaud, but Güiraldes's English-language translator Harriet de Onís believes that influence to have been overstated.
 Güiraldes returned to Argentina, then went back to Europe in 1922, where besides returning to Paris he passed some time in Puerto de Pollensa, Majorca, where he rented a house.

 In this period he underwent an intellectual and spiritual change.
 He became interested in theosophy and Eastern philosophy, seeking spiritual peace; this is strongly reflected in his late poetry.

 At the same time, Güiraldes's writing became more accepted in his native Buenos Aires, where he became a supporter of new avant-garde writers; he was something of an elder and teacher to the Florida group.
-In 1924, along with Alfredo Brandán Caraffa (1898-1978), Jorge Luis Borges, and Pablo Rojas Paz he founded the short-lived magazine Proa, which was not particularly successful in its home city but met with a better reception elsewhere in Latin America.
+In 1924, along with Alfredo Brandán Caraffa (1898–1978), Jorge Luis Borges, and Pablo Rojas Paz he founded the short-lived magazine Proa, which was not particularly successful in its home city but met with a better reception elsewhere in Latin America.
 Güiraldes also co-founded the Frente Ứnico, opposed to pompierismo (the use of dry or pompous academic language in writing), and collaborated in the publication of the magazine Martín Fierro.

 After closing down the magazine, Güiraldes focused on finishing Don Segundo Sombra, which he completed in March 1926.

 In 1927, intending to head back to India because of his increasing interest in Hinduism, Güiraldes traveled once more to France.
 He went first to Arcachon, but it developed that he was sick with Hodgkin's disease.
-He was brought to Paris by ambulance, was met there by his wife, and died in the house of his friend, the painter Alfredo González Garaño (1886-1969).
+He was brought to Paris by ambulance, was met there by his wife, and died in the house of his friend, the painter Alfredo González Garaño (1886–1969).
 Güiraldes's body was brought back to Buenos Aires and finally entombed in San Antonio de Areco.

 His nephew was the president of Aerolíneas Argentinas, Juan José Güiraldes.